 Full Polysomnography Test

-Polysomnography is an evaluation performed as part of a sleep study.
+Level 1 Sleep study (Polysomnography) is an evaluation performed as part of a sleep study.
 Polysomnography is a painless and safe sleep test.
 It usually takes place in a hospital or private clinic lab.
 An at-home sleep test is considered a Level 3 sleep study, or cardiorespiratory sleep polygraph.

-If you have already been prescribed a polysomnography in a sleep lab by your doctor, please contact us to find out how we can perform this test.
+If you have already been prescribed an in-lab polysomnography by your doctor, contact us to find out more about this test and to schedule an appointment.

 Why do a polysomnography test?

-This sleep test allows to identify different parameters such as:
+This sleep test can identify different parameters such as:

 - respiratory arrests (sleep apnea)